 - Excessive daytime drowsiness, which may cause you to fall asleep while you're working, watching television or even driving

 Ask your doctor about any sleep problem that leaves you chronically fatigued, sleepy and irritable.
 Excessive daytime drowsiness can be due to other disorders, such as not allowing yourself time to get enough sleep at night (chronic sleep deprivation), sudden attacks of sleep (narcolepsy) or obstructive sleep apnea.

 Central sleep apnea occurs when your brain fails to transmit signals to your breathing muscles.

 Central sleep apnea can be caused by a number of conditions that affect the ability of your brainstem — which links your brain to your spinal cord and controls many functions such as heart rate and breathing — to control your breathing.

 - Drug-induced apnea.
-Taking certain medications such as opioids — including morphine sulfate (Ms Contin, others), oxycodone (Oxycodone HCL, Oxycontin, others) or codeine sulfate — may cause your breathing to become irregular, to increase and decrease in a regular pattern, or to temporarily stop completely.
+Taking certain medications such as opioids — including morphine (Ms Contin, Kadian, others), oxycodone (Roxicodone, Oxycontin, others) or codeine — may cause your breathing to become irregular, to increase and decrease in a regular pattern, or to temporarily stop completely.

 - High-altitude periodic breathing.
 A Cheyne-Stokes breathing pattern can occur if you're at a very high altitude.
 The change in oxygen at this altitude is the reason for the alternating rapid breathing (hyperventilation) and underbreathing.